partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 ```

 ## Step 3: Creating a wallet
-Now that we've initialized the client, we can now create a wallet for Alice.
+Now that we've initialized the client, we can create a wallet for Alice.

-To create a wallet for Alice using the Miden client, we specify the account type by specifying if the account code is mutable or immutable and whether the account is public or private.
+To create a wallet for Alice using the Miden client, we define the account type as mutable or immutable and specify whether it is public or private.
+A mutable wallet means you can change the account code after deployment.
 A wallet on Miden is simply an account with standardized code.

 In the example below we create a mutable public account for Alice.